 Ayurveda Medicine for Hernia

 This medicine constitutes triphala, trikatu and guggul as its prime components.
 Triphala guggul works as:

 - Bowel tonic

 This also has analgesic properties and is useful in managing post-operative pain after hernia surgery.
-The benefits of triphala guggul not only includes hernia but it can also be used for weight loss, infection, corn abscess, piles, constipation and fistula.
+The benefits of triphala guggul not only include hernia but it can also be used for weight loss, infection, corn abscess, piles, constipation, and fistula.

 Ayurveda Herbal Treatment for Hernia